nonplayer/hammercrawl/hc_core_player_2_creation.md

 **2H:** This melee weapon must be used with both hands at once.
 This can trigger certain class-specific combat abilities.

+**Awesome:** This weapon is so well-suited to its purpose that it enjoys a functional bonus to both attack and damage rolls using it.
+If this is a ranged weapon, the bonus only applies to attacks within effective range.

 **Bag:** This item adds additional encumbrance slots to the character's inventory.

 **Basic:** This is a pretty standard weapon.
 No special rules, costs 10 coins (usually), and hurts things using your character's Hit Die.
 The name of the individual weapon is largely just a component to provide narrative color for your character and their combat actions.